AntonMu/EQanalytics/2_Computer_Vision/Detector_Training/README.md

 ```
 python Train.py
 ```
 Wait until training finishes.
-Trained weights are saved in `EQanalytics/Data/Model_Weights/Houses`.
+Trained weights are saved in `EQanalytics/Data/Model_Weights/Houses` as `trained_weights_final.h5`.
 That's it - we have succesfully trained our housing detector!

 # EQanalytics: Opening Detector Training
 To train an opening detector, we use the [CMP facade dataset](http://cmp.felk.cvut.cz/~tylecr1/facade/).
 This dataset contains 606 images of building facades and 51769 annotated objects.